What is a Network Operations Center (NOC)?

 2. Technology and Tools

 • Network Monitoring Systems: Sophisticated tools deliver instantaneous network performance data while identifying irregularities and notifying personnel about possible problems.
+Network reliability comes from using NOC monitoring tools for quick fixes.

 • Security Information and Event Management (SIEM) Systems: Complex platforms designed to collect and examine security logs to detect threats and initiate rapid response measures.